erdalzeynep/walletdroid/README.md

 1. Install Android Studio if it's not pre installed.
 2. Clone the repository https://github.com/sda5-walletdroid/walletdroid to your local machine.
 3. Import the project in android studio.
-4. Make sure you have latest dependencies.
+4. Make sure you have latest dependencies in gradle files.
 5. Connect the application to Firebase-Cloud Firestore database.
 You can do it in two ways.
 6. Recommended way is to connect it from within Android Studio.
 Go to Tools>Firebase and follow the instructions.